 Diapers: This goes without saying.
 I like to be extra prepared so I usually keep 6-10 diapers in my bag.
 You can adjust the amount depending on how long your outing will be.
 Make sure you factor in back to back poopy diapers, etc. :] Update as of July 2018: Baby E is now 11 months old. and after trying over 7 diaper brands (pretty much all of the natural/organic/chlorine-free/eco-friendly ones!), these are my absolute favorite for SO many reasons.
 After dealing with so many leaks when we used other brands, we stuck with this brand because they don’t leak!!
 They have up to 12 hours of protection (just in case your baby sleeps through the night..but mine doesn’t!), and they have a wetness indicator.
 They’re hypoallergenic and free of chlorine bleaching, fragrance, lotion, parabens, and EU 26 allergens.
 These disposable diapers are super soft because they’re made with premium cotton and soft plant-based fibers.
 I truly believe using these diapers is the reason Baby E rarely gets diaper rash!
-They get delivered to my doorstep every month so I never run out.
-Look how cute they are!

 Wipes: I keep an opened pack and a backup pack in my bag.
 I’m not sure what I would do if I ran out of wipes in the middle of a messy diaper!
-My favorite diaper company also has a subscription to receive wipes with the diapers.
-They have the best wipes!
-I have tried several other brands, including many natural brands but these are definitely the best ones out there.
+I have tried several other brands, including many natural brands but these wipes are definitely the best ones out there.
 They don’t rip, and they’re large so they make messy diaper changes much easier!
 Plus the wipes are hypoallergenic, paraben-free, dye-free, and fragrance-free.
 That’s so important to me!
 (This section has been updated to my favorite wipes after using so many different brands throughout the diapering years)

 Related: Getting Out of the House with a Baby